What is asthma?

 - Leukotriene modifiers.
 These block the action of chemicals called leukotrienes.
 These are chemicals that cause airways to be inflamed and narrowed.

-Quick-relief medicines quickly relax the muscles around the airways.
+Quick-relief medicines work fast to relax the muscles around the airways.
 But the relief only lasts about 2 to 3 hours.

 These medicines may include: